Manage Schemas in Confluent Cloud

 Screenshot of Schema Registry settings

-See Choose a Stream Governance package and enable Schema Registry for Confluent Cloud and Stream Governance Packages, Features, and Limits to learn about Stream Governance package options.
+See Add a cloud environment and Manage Stream Governance Packages in Confluent Cloud to learn about Stream Governance package options.

 See Configure and Manage Schemas for an Environment to learn how to: